SanthoshDSR86/Fooddeliveryappdesign/README.md

 ## Features

-- Hover states should feature a slight opacity change (0.8) and a micro-animation (scale(1.05))
+- The application will feature the following interactions:
-- The critical functional constraints extracted from the prd that the ui must respect include:
+- The critical functional constraints extracted from the prd include:

 ## Quick Start